 - 2 eero 6 Pro wifi mesh routers for your Ogi 900 service.

 If you’re an Ogi Alt customer, you’ll receive your Zyxel router(s) from Ogi in time for your installation.

 My kit is faulty – what do I do?

 If we need to send an Ogi Engineer out to check your equipment, we’ll sort that out.
-Unfortunately, if they come out and no fault is found, we may need to charge you for their time.
+Unfortunately, if they come out and no-one is home or no fault is found, we may need to charge you for their time.